Abbbyccc/FAC_-Revision-quiz/README.md

 request method is used to delete the specified resource

 #### What is the “body” of an HTTP request for?
+A request body is data sent by the client to your API.
 #### What is the “body” of an HTTP response for?

 ## DOM
 #### How would you get a reference to a DOM element in your JS?
+use Event.target
 #### How would you get references to multiple DOM elements at once in your JS?
 #### How would you update properties of a DOM element?
+getAttribute() and setAttribute().
 #### What’s the difference between a “property” and an “attribute”?
+An attribute is the initial state when rendered in the DOM.
+A property is the current state.
+In most cases, attributes and properties are kept in-sync automatically.
 #### What are some different ways to add content inside a DOM element?
+createElemet(). createChildNode
 #### When might the [template] element be useful?
 #### What are the different ways to add event handlers to elements?
 #### Why is addEventListener the safest way to add an event handler?
 #### How can you access submitted form values in your JS?
+pass in an event handler function into the onSubmit prop to get the inputted form values.

 ## Testing
 #### Why are tests useful?
+to test if all functionalities are working as desired.
 #### What is the difference between unit and integration tests?
 #### What kind of code is easier to test?
 #### Why should your tests be isolated from each other?